quat1024/apathy/docs/2.x/JSON.md

 ## `team` **(NEW in 2.6)**
 Arguments:
-* `team`, a string
+* `teams`, an array of strings

-`true` if the defending player is on the named scoreboard team. `false` if the player is not on the team, or if the team does not exist.
+`true` if the defending player is on one of the named scoreboard teams. `false` if the player is not on the team, or if the team does not exist.

+Teams can be managed with the vanilla `/team` command.

 ### Example